qognitive/fast-pauli/docs/getting_started.rst

 Qiskit Integration
 ------------------------
-``Fast-Pauli`` also has integration with IBM's Qiskit SDK, allowing for easy interfacing with the entire Qiskit ecosystem.
+``Fast-Pauli`` also has integration with `IBM's Qiskit SDK <https://www.ibm.com/quantum/qiskit>`_, allowing for easy interfacing with certain Qiskit objects.
 For example, we can convert between ``PauliOp`` objects and ``SparsePauliOp`` objects from Qiskit:

 .. code-block:: python